psiz-org/psiz/README.md

 PsiZ includes predefined layers for each of these components.
 In the case of the similarity kernel, there are four predefined similarity kernel layers that a user can choose from:

-1. `psiz.layers.InverseKernel`
+1. `psiz.layers.InverseSimilarity`
-2. `psiz.layers.ExponentialKernel`
+2. `psiz.layers.ExponentialSimilarity`
-3. `psiz.layers.HeavyTailedKernel`
+3. `psiz.layers.HeavyTailedSimilarity`
-4. `psiz.layers.StudentsTKernel`
+4. `psiz.layers.StudentsTSimilarity`

 Each kernel layer has its own set of variables that govern the properties of the kernel.
-The `ExponentialKernel`, which is widely used in psychology, has four variables.
+The `ExponentialSimilarity`, which is widely used in psychology, has four variables.
 Users can also implement there own kernel by subclassing `psiz.layers.LayersRe`.

 ### Compile and Fit
 <!-- TODO -->